shapeoko/Docs/content/workarea.md

 [![Assembled machine diagram](tPictures/Shapeoko_2_4.png)](content/tPictures/Shapeoko_2_16.png)

+Note, the diagram shows the gantry MakerSlide shifted to the front of the machine ---to better balance the gantry, it's best to have them shifted towards the back as shown in the photos.

 [![](tPictures/so_gantry_half_carriage_parts_4.jpg)](content/tPictures/so_gantry_half_carriage_parts_8.jpg)

 Place the 10mm M5 bolts (**\#4**) with washers (**\#6**) into the bottom holes on the open end plates which are attached to the MakerSlide, thread on the insertion nuts (**\#5**), then carefully slide the rail assemblies (**\#2**) onto the wasteboard extrusion.
 Tighten the bolts enough to be certain the threads won't pull free.